natalies-teaching/Comp683_CompBio_2024/README.md

 # Comp683: Computational Biology, Spring 2024
 This is the course page for the 2024 iteration of comp683: computational biology.
+The major focus of this course is on single-cell analysis and introduces the mathematical and computational infrastructure to understand common methods in the field.
 Note that in previous years this course was numbered as Comp790-166.
 ## Details

 Instructor: Natalie Stanley